Infomaniak/desktop-kDrive/infomaniak-build-tools/windows/Readme.md

 -DBUILD_TESTING=OFF
 ```

-Then click "Re-configure with Initial Parameters"
+Then click "Re-configure with Initial Parameters".

 ## Using Visual Studio 2019
 ### Windows Extension

 To build in Debug mode, you'll need to build and deploy the Windows extension first.

-1. Open the kDriveExt solution located at "F:\Projects\desktop-kDrive\extensions\windows\cfapi".
+1. Open the `kDriveExt` solution located at `F:\Projects\desktop-kDrive\extensions\windows\cfapi`.
-2. In the post-build events of the VFS projects, navigate to "Right click on vfs project" >> "Properties" >> "Configuration properties" >> "Build events" >> "Post-build events".
+2. Navigate to the post-build events of the `Vfs` project: right click on the `Vfs` project and follow `Properties >> Configuration properties >> Build Events >> Post-Build Event`.
+3. Select `x64` in the `Platform` drop-down menu.
-3. Modify "F:\Projects\" to match your path.
+4. Modify `F:\Projects\` to match your actual path.
 The last two paths are outputs of the global projects; keep them for later steps.
-4. Save and close the properties window.
+5. Save and close the properties window.

 Select "Debug x64" and deploy.
 Repeat the same steps for "Release x64".

-Close the kDriveExt solution.
+Close the `kDriveExt` solution.

 ### Project Setup

-Open Visual Studio 2019 and select "Open local folder", then choose "F:\Projects\desktop-kDrive".
+Open Visual Studio 2019 and select `Open local folder`.
+Then choose `F:\Projects\desktop-kDrive`.

 ### CMake Configuration